Castlemead: History

 In the decades following its completion, Castlemead changed ownership multiple times.
 Prior to 2016, it was owned by property management group F&C Reit, and was then acquired by London-based Oval Real Estate.
 In July 2018, Floreat Real Estate purchased Castlemead as part of an off-market deal valued at £44.7 million.
-Following the acquisition, Knight Frank was appointed to manage the building’s rent collection, facilities, and placemaking strategy.
+Following the acquisition, Knight Frank was appointed to manage the building's rent collection, facilities, and placemaking strategy.

 In 2020, plans were announced for a £2.1 million refurbishment, aiming to modernise the building and improve its environmental credentials.
 The refurbishment introduced a 24-hour reception area, secure access with a lift, and extensive facilities for cyclists and commuters.
 These included 374 bike parking spaces, 18 showers, personal lockers, a drying room, and 12 electric vehicle charging points.
 The project was completed in 2021 and achieved Grade A standard throughout.
 It also became the first building in Bristol to meet the Platinum level of the CyclingScore certification scheme.

-In July 2022, Castlemead was used as the site for a charity abseiling event organised by St Peter’s Hospice.
-More than 40 participants descended the 80-metre façade over the course of a weekend as part of "Bristol's Big Drop", aiming to raise over £10,000 in support of end-of-life care services.

 In early 2024, owners Floreat appointed CBRE to market Castlemead for offers over £27.5 million.
 At the time of listing, the building was 94% let to 15 tenants including DPD, Regus, Reed, OpticalExpress and Marsh, generating an average rent of £27.23 per square foot.
 The building holds a long leasehold from Bristol City Council expiring in 2103, with an option to extend to 2168.

-Design
+Architecture

 The building is characterised by its brutalist features, with unbroken concrete verticals and narrow glazing strips that rise up the façade and culminate in a flared top that is designed to emulate the merlons of a castle's battlements in a nod to local heritage.
+The building is arranged as largely regular open-plan office floors intended to be subdivided into smaller suites, with the refurbishment marketed as providing Grade A specification across the office levels.
+Six passenger lifts serve the upper floors, while the refurbishment introduced a remodelled reception and a separate secure entrance with dedicated lift access.
 Castlemead is located in a group of brutalist buildings, the adjacent Broadmead car park (1960) and Delta Hotels (formerly Marriott).

 Castlemead is a prominent example of brutalist architecture in Bristol.
 However, the building has also attracted criticism for its location and visual impact on the urban landscape.
 Alongside other high-rises constructed in the post-war period, it has been considered emblematic of an era when tall buildings disrupted Bristol's historic skyline, and has been considered "intrusive".